ubuntu-mate/ubuntu-mate.org/blog/20150228-ubuntu-mate-february-2015-supporters.md

   * Purchase Raspberry Pi 2 to help with developing Ubuntu MATE 15.10 for Raspberry Pi 2.
   * Purchase ODROID C1 to help with developing Ubuntu MATE 15.10 for ODROID C1.

 Although Ubuntu MATE 15.04 onward is an official member of the Ubuntu family, and therefore new Ubuntu MATE releases are distrubuted via the Canonical mirror network, we are still serving ~900 downloads of Ubuntu MATE 14.04 and 14.10 per day from our servers.
-Given that we have committed to support Ubuntu MATE 14.04 until 2019 these donations are much appreciated and help cover the bandwdith costs are delivering the downloads and fund the deveopment servers when we need to prepare new .iso image for Ubuntu MATE 14.04.
+Given that we have committed to support Ubuntu MATE 14.04 until 2019 these donations are much appreciated and help cover the bandwidth costs and fund the development servers when we need to prepare new .iso images for Ubuntu MATE 14.04.

 **Thank you!**